elipapa/mycv/resume-ai.md

 title: Eliseo Papa - Resume
 ---
 # Eliseo Papa
-Senior data scientist and clinician working in Drug Discovery, with a background in biomedical engineering
+Senior data scientist and clinician, working on the applications of AI to Drug Discovery and Healthcare.

 <div id="webaddress">
 <script type="text/javascript">